lineGrip Safety and Warnings

 Reason: should the webbing slip in the lineGrip, it will not be stopped, until all slack has pulled through the lineGrip.
 The more webbing, the greater the momentum the webbing will develop, and the greater the risk of damage to your gear, and/or injuries to operators or bystanders.

 Good – Safe!

-This will avoid any critical situations, damage, and injuries, should the webbing ever slip through the lineGrip due to any reason.
+This will avoid any critical situations, damage, and injuries, should the webbing ever slip in the lineGrip due to any reason.

 The listed temperature in the following diagram is referring to the temperature of the rubber.
-In most situations, this corresponds to the surface temperature of the clamping plates, which again corresponds exactly to the ambient (air) temperature, when used only in the shade.
+In most situations this corresponds to the surface temperature of the clamping plates, which again corresponds to the ambient (air) temperature, when used only in the shade.

-The rubber temperature may easily reach 70° C (160° F), if the device is subjected to direct sunlight!
+Please note: the rubber temperature may easily reach 70° C (160° F) if the device is subjected to direct sunlight!
 The lineGrip must always be protected from direct solar radiation, even when not in use!

 The following diagram helps you to assess your lineGrip‘s environmental load condition (ELC), and determine your current environmental working load (EWL).